What is the Ethereum and Ethereum node?

 - You can set up alerts so that when something happens with a block’s hash or timestamp.

-HOW MUCH SPACE IS REQUIRED TO RUN THE NODE?
+HOW MUCH SPACE YOU REQUIRE TO RUN THE NODE?

 To run an Ethereum node, you need a computer with a hard drive containing at least 300GB of free space and at least 4GB of RAM.
 As with mining, it’s best if your machine runs Windows or Linux OS X.

-The reason for this is that if you are using the full Ethereum blockchain on your hard drive then there will be less room left for other programs that may run during normal use.
-If your computer runs out of memory then it won’t be able to keep up with all the transactions being sent between nodes in real-time – this could mean delays in processing new transactions from users who want to access their funds (such as miners).
+The reason for this is that if you are using the full Ethereum blockchain on your hard drive then there will be less room for other programs that may run during normal use.
+If your computer runs out of memory then it won’t be able to keep up with all the transactions between nodes in real-time .
+This could mean delays in processing new transactions from users who want to access their funds (such as miners).

 HOW MUCH TIME DOES IT TAKE TO SYNC THE NODE?